I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

 ## Service Structure

 Services are situated in the `services` folder at the root of the application.
 They are grouped by their core functionality.
 At the moment there are services of types `reconciliator` and `extender`.
-Each service is constitued by three components:
+Each service is composed of three components:

 ```jsx title="Service structure"
 📦serviceId